Windows Server: Creating L2TP VPN Connections

-- In Remote and Remote Access, right-click the server and choose Properties.
+- In Routing and Remote Access, right-click the server and choose Properties.
 In the Security tab, enable Allow custom IPSec policy for L2TP connection.
 Then enter the Preshared Key, which should be a secure random password.

 - Right-click Ports, and choose Properties.
 Under Devices, click WAN Miniport (L2TP), choose Configure.
 Enable Remote access connections (inbound only) and change the Maximum Ports as required.

 - In Windows Firewall with Advanced Security, add a rule to allow inbound connections on ports 500 and 4500 for UDP, and a rule to allow inbound connections on protocol 50.
 (Further Reading.)